 At one time or another, people with COPD think about various tough questions that can be hard to discuss with anyone.
 If you find yourself wondering about any of these questions, discuss them with your doctor.
-Print this page or use a sheet of paper to write down your tough questions
+Make a list of your questions to help you remember.

 Some of the Tough Questions